j-berg-au/BOUNDLESS/content/Character Creation/Prophets/Miracles.md

 *Fate Target: 6*
 *Minor Action, Totem*
 **Standard Effect:**
 Choose an ally within Reach 1.
-They grow one size larger, and their attacks deal additional damage equal to your Tier.
+They grow one size larger, and their attacks deal an additional 1//2//3 damage.
 Only one ally can benefit from a Totem at a time.

 **Divine Effect:**
 As Standard Effect, but the target also gains [[Keywords#Shield|Shield]] equal to your Level.